frida/frida-website/_i18n/en/_docs/stalker.md

-Finally, as there is no space left in the current slab and we can't overwrite it because the trust threshold means blocks may be re-used, then we must allocate a new slab by calling the `gum_exec_ctx_add_slab` function we looked at above.
-We then call `gum_exec_ctx_ensure_inline_helpers_reachable`, more on that in a moment, and then we allocate our block from the new slab.
+Finally, as there is no space left in the current slab and we can't overwrite it because the trust threshold means blocks may be re-used, then we must allocate a new slab by calling `gum_exec_ctx_add_slab()`, which we looked at above.
+We then call `gum_exec_ctx_ensure_inline_helpers_reachable()`, more on that in a moment, and then we allocate our block from the new slab.

-Recall, that we use *helpers* (such as the prologues and epilogues that save and restore the cpu context) to prevent having to duplicate these instructions at the beginning and end of every block.
-As we need to be able to call these from instrumented code we are writing to the slab, and we do so with a direct branch that can only reach 128Mb from the call site, we need to ensure we can get to them.
+Recall, that we use *helpers* (such as the prologues and epilogues that save and restore the CPU context) to prevent having to duplicate these instructions at the beginning and end of every block.
+As we need to be able to call these from instrumented code we are writing to the slab, and we do so with a direct branch that can only reach ±128 MB from the call site, we need to ensure we can get to them.
 If we haven't written them before, then we write them to our current slab.
 Note that these helper funtions need to be reachable from any instrumented instruction written in the tail of the slab.
-Because our slab is only 4Mb in size, then if our helpers are written in our current slab then they will be reachable just fine.
+Because our slab is only 4 MB in size, then if our helpers are written in our current slab then they will be reachable just fine.
 If we are allocating a subsequent slab and it is close enough to the previous slab (we only retain the location we last wrote the helper functions to) then we might not need to write them out again and can just rely upon the previous copy in the nearby slab.
-Note that we are at the mercy of `mmap` for where our slab is allocated in virtual memory and ASLR may dictate that our slab ends up nowhere near the previous one.
+Note that we are at the mercy of `mmap()` for where our slab is allocated in virtual memory and ASLR may dictate that our slab ends up nowhere near the previous one.

 We can only assume that either this is unlikely to be a problem, or that this has been factored into the size of the slabs to ensure that writing the helpers to each slab isn't much of an overhead because it doesn't use a significant proportion of their space.
-An alternative could be to store the location of every time we have written out a helper function so that we have more candidates to choose from (maybe our slab isn't allocated nearby the one previously allocated, but perhaps it is close enough to one of the others).
-Otherwise, we could consider making a customer allocater using `mmap` to reserve a large (e.g.
+An alternative could be to store every location every time we have written out a helper function so that we have more candidates to choose from (maybe our slab isn't allocated nearby the one previously allocated, but perhaps it is close enough to one of the others).
+Otherwise, we could consider making a custom allocator using `mmap()` to reserve a large (e.g.
-128Mb) region of virtual address space and then use `mmap` again to commit the memory one slab at a time as needed.
-But these are perhaps both overkill.
+128 MB) region of virtual address space and then use `mmap()` again to commit the memory one slab at a time as needed.
+But these ideas are perhaps both overkill.

 ## Instrumenting Blocks

-The main function which instruments a code block is called `gum_exec_ctx_obtain_block_for`.
-It first looks for an existing block in the hashtable which is indexed on the address of the original block which was instrumented.
-If it finds one and the afforementioned constraints around the trust thresold are met then it can simply be returned.
+The main function which instruments a code block is called `gum_exec_ctx_obtain_block_for()`.
+It first looks for an existing block in the hash table which is indexed on the address of the original block which was instrumented.
+If it finds one and the aforementioned constraints around the trust threshold are met then it can simply be returned.

 The fields of the `GumExecBlock` are used as follows.
 The `real_begin` is set to the start of the original block of code to be instrumented.
-The `code_begin` field is points to the first free byte of the tail (remember this was set by the `gum_exec_block_new` function discussed above).
+The `code_begin` field points to the first free byte of the tail (remember this was set by the `gum_exec_block_new()` function discussed above).
 A `GumArm64Relocator` is initialized to read code from the original code at `real_begin` and a `GumArm64Writer` is initialized to write its output to the slab starting at `code_begin`.
 Each of these items is packaged into a `GumGeneratorContext` and